mainsail-crew/MainsailOS/site/docs/configuration/advanced-stepper-configuration.md

 square_corner_velocity: 5
 ```

 We have now configured our printer for running 50V drivers on X/Y at blazing fast speeds!
-To explore what stepper motor, driver, voltage and current combination comes pre-tuned with V-CoreOS, check the config/steppers folder.
+To explore what stepper motor, driver, voltage and current combination comes pre-tuned with RatOS, check the config/steppers folder.
 Enjoy!